evilusean/Khan/Algebra/Algebra 2/GM-Algebra2-Notes.md

 - **Main Division** = the main bar dividing the fractions
 - *2 Ways to find the solutions* :
   1) Do the numerator and denominator seperately
-  2) Find a common LCD for all fractions involved(generally faster method)
+  2) Find a common LCD for all fractions involved(generally faster method) - What you are trying to do, is during the multiplication phase, find all the prime factors required to cancel out the denominators so you are only left with the numerators multiplied by what is remaining, so you need to multiply by every value that is a prime factor in the denominator at least once, it's not actually that you are trying to find a LCD to make all the denominators the same(like when adding or subtracting a rational expression), you are trying to cancel the denominator altogether, and what you do to the denominator bottom, you do to the top on the numerator - so you cancel the bottom, and with what remains you multiply it by the numerator
 - **LCD** = Lowest Common Denominator = The smallest number that can be found to fit all the denominators
 - The largets number of repeats on any part of the LCD
 ### ➗ Solving a Complex Fraction: $\frac{\frac{25}{9} + \frac{25}{3}}{10}$